octomix/josson/README.md

         {}->items*->[tags*->[""]] ==>[""]

-28. `?` represents the current node in filter.
+29. If a step is working on an array node, `?` represents an array element.
     `=~` matches a regular expression.

         josson.getNode("items.tags[? =~ '^S.*O.+']*")